Date and time settings

 To view detailed information about a security module, select Options > Security details.

 Restore original settings

 Select Menu > Settings and Phone > Phone mgmt. > Factory settings.
-To restore the settings, you need to enter the lock code.

 After resetting, the device may take a longer time to power on.
 Documents and files are unaffected.

 To manage digital rights licences, select Menu > Settings and Phone > Phone mgmt. > Security > Protected content.

 Content owners may use different types of digital rights management (DRM) technologies to protect their intellectual property, including copyrights.
 This device uses various types of DRM software to access DRM-protected content.
 With this device you can access content protected with WMDRM 10, OMA DRM 1.0, and OMA DRM 2.0.
 If certain DRM software fails to protect the content, content owners may ask that such DRM software's ability to access new DRM-protected content be revoked.
 Revocation may also prevent renewal of such DRM-protected content already in your device.
 Revocation of such DRM software does not affect the use of content protected with other types of DRM or the use of non-DRM-protected content.

 Digital rights management (DRM) protected content comes with an associated licence that defines your rights to use the content.